LMS Coronation Class: No. 46229 Duchess of Hamilton

 No. 6229 on display at York after re-streamlining at Tyseley.

 Following its withdrawal in February 1964, no. 46229 Duchess of Hamilton was purchased by the holiday camp giant Butlin's, and put on display at their Minehead site.
 In 1975, following a slow deterioration due to Minehead's salty atmosphere, and the looming maintenance costs, Butlin's signed a twenty-year loan agreement for it to be taken under the wing of the National Railway Museum.
 In 1976, following a cosmetic overhaul, No. 46229 was put on static display in the museum's York premises.
 In due course a fundraising appeal allowed an overhaul to take place as a precursor to letting the locomotive operate on the national rail network once more.

 In April 1980 the locomotive again took to the rails and thereafter was employed in hauling many enthusiasts' trains.
 After a substantial overhaul, the Duchess was declared fit in 1990 to continue working on the national network and at the same time the museum purchased it outright from Butlins.
+The engine also had its tender water tank capacity upgraded to 5000 impgal since all of the water troughs on the main line today were completely removed.
 In 1998, however, the locomotive returned to static display at the National Railway Museum in York.

 Following a successful appeal run by Steam Railway magazine, it was decided to re-streamline No. 46229.
 The locomotive was moved to Tyseley Locomotive Works, for the work to be carried out.
 The project was completed in 2009, and the locomotive returned to York in May, now wearing its crimson streamlining and pre-war number 6229.